Five Really Important Falsities about Endometriosis from Lena Dunham’s Vogue Article

 In conclusion, endometriosis is a horrible disease of chronic pain that steals quality of life, and I have nothing but sympathy from those affected.
 While I’m certainly glad to see any popular discussion on endometriosis, critical mischaracterization of crucial details of the nature and treatment of endometriosis make the articles in Vogue Magazine of questionable benefit.

 About Dr. Marchand: Dr. Marchand is originally from Providence, RI, and is a board certified physician in Obstetrics and Gynecology.
-Dr. Marchand completed training in Obstetrics and Gynecology at the University of Tennessee, and is extensively published in the fields of urogynecology and minimally invasive surgery.
+Dr. Marchand completed training in Obstetrics and Gynecology at the University of Tennessee, and is extensively published in the field of minimally invasive surgery.
 Dr. Marchand is recognized internationally as a pioneer in developing laparoscopic techniques, as well as an expert minimally invasive surgeon and teaching surgeon.
 Dr. Marchand was recently honored with a World Record for removing a 17cm Malignant tumor using a special laparoscopic cancer staging technique he invented.
 Dr. Marchand was also one half of the team that was recognized by the Guinness Book of World Records(TM) for removing a seven pound uterus without needing to cut open the patient.
 Dr. Marchand was the first surgeon in Arizona to receive the “Master Surgeon” designation from the Surgical Review Corporation (formerly sponsored by AAGL.)
 Dr. Marchand is also currently one only a few accredited Master Surgeons in Minimally Invasive Gynecology in the USA.
 In addition, Dr. Marchand is one of the few OBGYN’s in the country to be a fellow of both ACOG (American College of Obstetrics and Gynecology) and ACS (American College of Surgeons.)
 When he is not in the operating room, Dr. Marchand enjoys low carb living and chasing around his five year old son, Sebastian.
 For more information visit www.GregMarchandMD.com.

 Public Relations – Marchand OBGYN PLLC